Sixties Scoop: Similar social developments in other countries

-In Australia, a similar policy, which is sometimes referred to as the Stolen Generations, removed Aboriginal children from their families and placed them in orphanages, children's homes, or with non-Aboriginal foster parents.
+In Australia, a similar policy removed Aboriginal and Torres Strait Islander children from their families and placed them in orphanages, children's homes, or with non-Aboriginal foster parents.
+These children are sometimes referred to as the Stolen Generations.
+Similar policies affected unmarried mothers of European descent.

 In the United States, according to the National Indian Child Welfare Association (NICWA), 25 to 35 percent of Native children nationwide were being removed from their families in 1978.
 Overarching federal legislation setting standards for child custody proceedings, the Indian Child Welfare Act (ICWA), was adopted that year.
-ICWA mandates that when a Native American child's parent dies, exhaustive efforts must be made to reunite the child with the surviving parent or other relatives.
+ICWA mandates that if a Native American child's parent dies, exhaustive efforts must be made to reunite the child with the surviving parent or other relatives.
 Children are placed with non-Native families only when a Native foster home, preferably one within the child's tribe, cannot be found.

-Also in the United States, a similar term, Baby Scoop Era, refers to a period starting after the end of World War II and ending in 1972 that was characterized by an increased rate of premarital pregnancies, along with a higher rate of forced adoptions.
+A similar term, Baby Scoop Era, refers to a period starting after the end of World War II and ending in 1972 that was characterized by an increased rate of premarital pregnancies, along with a higher rate of forced adoptions among the non-Indigenous population.

 In the 1950s, there was another targeted removal of children from their families and communities in Canada.
 The children of a fringe group of Russian Doukhobors in British Columbia, called the Freedomites or Sons of Freedom, were taken by Canadian authorities.